 You know information available only to members of the Sabbat.
 If you are not Sabbat and you possess this Knowledge, you had better keep it a secret.
-If the Sabbat were to find out, your unlife expectancy would plummet.
-You know Sabbat history, legends, rituals, tactics, strategies and much more.
+If the Sabbat

-- Novice: What almost all Sabbat know - Practiced: What most Sabbat priests know - ••• Competent: What most Sabbat bishops know - ••• Expert: What most Sabbat archbishops know - ••••• Master: What the prisci, cardinals and Regent know
+- Novice: What almost all Sabbat know

+- Practiced: What most Sabbat priests know

+- Competent: What most Sabbat bishops know

+- Expert: What most Sabbat archbishops know

+Master: What the prisci, cardinals and Regent know